 Whether you’re a seasoned road warrior or it’s been awhile since you’ve road tripped, you’ll count on your phone to help you stay connected along the way.
 Some communications are more vital than others, of course, but it’s safe to say that everyone relies pretty heavily on their smartphones these days.

 If you’re planning to take work with you while you travel (50 percent of Americans admit to working while on vacation) then reliable cellular signal may be an absolute necessity.
 Whether it’s work, access to GPS and location services, communication with family, access to mobile banking, or simply wanting to stay connected to news or social media, it can be frustrating when a lack of signal hampers your connection.

 Despite the infiltration of more cell towers, strong cell signal can still be elusive when traveling and there are still many places where cell signal is weak or non-existent across America’s highways and byways.
 In addition to remote locations, inclement weather and other environmental factors, such as mountainous terrain, bluffs, and even heavy vegetation can also wreak havoc on cell signal.

-Cell signal boosters have long offered a powerful and effective solution for the dilemma of dropped calls and dead zones in residential and commercial structures.
+Cell signal boosters have long offered a powerful and effective solution for the dilemma of dropped calls and dead zones in residential homes and offices.
 Today, boosters have advanced to also solve connectivity issues outside of those structures, including when traveling by car.